ligato/docs/docs/user-guide/agentctl.md

 ### Docker Image Pull

-Agentctl is included in the official docker images for the VPP agent.
-The [Quickstart Guide](quickstart.md) covers the steps, in detail, from initial image pull to agentctl command execution.
+The official docker images for the VPP agent include agentctl.
+The [Quickstart Guide](quickstart.md) covers the steps from initial image pull to agentctl command execution.

-For convenience, here are the commands for image pull, start etcd, start VPP agent, and agentctl help.
+To install and run the VPP agent that includes agentctl, use the following commands for image pull, start etcd, start VPP agent, and agentctl help.

 Pull the VPP agent image from dockerhub:
 ```